Chichimeca War: Course of the war

 The conflict proved much more difficult and enduring than the Spanish anticipated.
 The first outbreak of hostilities was in late 1550 when Zacatecos attacked supply routes of Purépecha.
 A few days later they were attacking Spanish colonies less than 10 mi south of modern-day Zacatecas.
-In 1551 the Guachichile and Guamares joined in, killing 14 Spanish soldiers at an outpost of San Miguel de Allende and forcing abandonment.
+In 1551 the Guachichile and Guamares joined in, killing 14 Spanish soldiers at an outpost of San Miguel de Allende and forcing its abandonment.
 Other raids near Tlaltenango were reported to have killed 120 Spanish within a few months.
 Some crucial raids of the early years of the war took place in 1553 and 1554 when many wagon trains on the road to Zacatecas were attacked, all the Spanish en route were killed, and the very substantial sums of 32,000 and 40,000 pesos in goods taken or destroyed.
 (By comparison, the annual salary of a Spanish soldier was only 300 pesos.)
 By the end of 1561 it was estimated that more than 4,000 Spaniards and their native allies had been killed by the Chichimecas.
 Prices for imported food and other commodities in Zacetacas had doubled or tripled due to the dangers of transporting the goods to the city.
 In the 1570s the rebellion spread as Pames began raiding near Querétaro.

 The Spanish government first attempted measures of both carrot and stick to attempt to tamp down the war, but, those failing, in 1567 it adopted the policy of a "war of fire and blood" (guerra a fuego y a sangre) – promising death, enslavement, or mutilation to the Chichimeca.
 One of the priorities of the Spaniards throughout the war was to keep the roads open to Zacatecas and the silver mines – especially the Camino Real from San Miguel de Allende.
 Without these crucial economic roads open, the Spanish would not be able to fund the war or continue supporting settlements.
 To do so they created a dozen new presidios (forts), staffed by Spanish soldiers and native ally soldiers, and encouraged more Spanish people to settle in new areas, including what would be the nucleus of the future cities of Celaya, León, Aguascalientes, and San Luis Potosí.

 The first main forts were in San Miguel and San Felipe in 1562 and Nombre de Dios in 1563.
 Yet even then the Chichimeca managed to achieve successes.
 By 1571, most of the Chichimeca nations were raiding towns and crucial economic routes.
 A letter from fray Guillermo de Santa María to fray Alonso de Alvarado stated that: "Later those same Zacatecos, made another assault against Onate and Ybara, one legue from Zenaguilla del Monte and three from the mining town of Zacatecas, of which they did a lot of damage" (Santa 220 (1)).
 After 1560, and especially in the decade of the 1570s, the Chichimecas turned to the raiding of several towns.
 In a letter written October 31, 1576, the viceroy of New Spain informed King Felipe II of Spain that: